sungilkim94/Kim-PE-Data/README.md

 hospital_zip - numeric, this is the zip code of each hospital

-deal_system_level - numeric, this is an indicator that = 1 whena  deal is at the system level and = 0 when a deal is at the hospital level
+deal_system_level - numeric, this is an indicator that = 1 when a deal is at the system level and = 0 when a deal is at the hospital level

 system_name - string, this is the name of the system involved in a system deal